growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/custom-bot-with-proxy-settings.md

 1. In the destination screen, click Allow.
 ![slack-bot-install-your-app-transition-destination](/assets/images/slack-bot-install-your-app-transition-destination.png)
 1. If the message **Congratulations!** is displayed, the installation is complete.
-1. invite the GROWI bot to the channel you want to use by using @example.
+1. Invite the GROWI bot to the channel you want to use by using @example.
 ![slack-bot-install-to-workspace-joined-bot](/assets/images/slack-bot-install-to-workspace-joined-bot.png)
 ![slack-bot-install-your-app-introduction-to-channel](/assets/images/slack-bot-install-your-app-introduction-to-channel.png)